ondrasalek/ondrasalek/README.md

 - I am 24 year old, from 🇨🇿 Czech Republic.
 - 🌱 I’m studying at [`Tomas Bata University in Zlin, Faculty of Applied Informatics`](https://www.utb.cz/en/)
+- I am an IT specialist in the Czech Armed Forces

 ## 💼 Technical Skills